List of Major League Baseball longest winning streaks: Postseason

 This list contains only the top 10 streaks (including ties) consisting entirely of postseason games.

 World Series

 This list contains only the top 10 streaks consisting entirely of World Series games.

-Regular season and postseason

-This list contains only the top 10 streaks that involve both regular season games and games which occurred in the postseason.

 Series streaks

-Regular season - single opponent
+Regular season – single opponent

-The longest winning streak against a single opponent is 23 games by the Orioles over the Royals from May 10, 1969 - August 2, 1970.
+The longest winning streak against a single opponent is 23 games by the Baltimore Orioles over the Kansas City Royals from May 10, 1969, to August 2, 1970.

 Baltimore had won more than 90 games in three of the previous four seasons, with a World Series title in 1966.
 The Royals were an expansion team in their first season.
 Kansas City won the first meeting on May 9, 1969, but Baltimore took the final 11 that season and swept all 12 in 1970 before the Royals finally took a walk-off win in their first confrontation of 1971.

 Postseason

 This list contains only the top 10 streaks consisting entirely of postseason series.
 For the purpose of this list, one-game wild card matchups, such as the 2012 Cardinals' win, are counted.